9

 – kbariotis

-Sep 12, 2014 at 16:13
+Commented Sep 12, 2014 at 16:13

 • 3

 Thanks @kostas - glad it is useful.
 Yes, different departments could have their own swim-lanes, with different workflows easily, as long as the overall board does not become too large/ difficult to manage.
 Also, it depends on whether you use a physical or an electronic board :-) The physical board will require some coordination for different departments to hold daily standup meetings at different time slots so each is able to do it effectively!
 Apologies for the delayed response - my notifications on this don't seem to work too well :( All the best!
-Sep 16, 2014 at 1:46
+Commented Sep 16, 2014 at 1:46

 • @fnt - thanks for pointing it out - I have fixed it.
-Mar 25, 2017 at 11:21
+Commented Mar 25, 2017 at 11:21

 3